spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

         ...

-The `datamodels.open()` method checks if the `DATAMODL` FITS keyword has been set, which records the DataModel that was used to create the file.
+The `datamodels.open()` method checks if the `DATAMODL` FITS keyword has been set (or, for ASDF files, the `meta.model_type attribute`), which records the DataModel that was used to create the file.
-If the keyword is not set, then `datamodels.open()` does its best to guess the best DataModel to use.
+If the keyword is not set, then `datamodels.open()` does its best to guess the best DataModel to use and emits a `NoTypeWarning`.

 Accessing data
 --------------